(c) 2024 PillSync.com

 In an open-label, forced-titration study, HoFH patients (n=40, 8 to 63 years) were evaluated for their response to rosuvastatin tablets 20 to 40 mg titrated at a 6-week interval.
 In the overall population, the mean LDL-C reduction from baseline was 22%.
 About one-third of the patients benefited from increasing their dose from 20 mg to 40 mg with further LDL-C lowering of greater than 6%.
 In the 27 patients with at least a 15% reduction in LDL-C, the mean LDL-C reduction was 30% (median 28% reduction).
 Among 13 patients with an LDL-C reduction of <15%, 3 had no change or an increase in LDL-C. Reductions in LDL-C of 15% or greater were observed in 3 of 5 patients with known receptor negative status.

 HoFH in Pediatric Patients Rosuvastatin was studied in a randomized, double-blind, placebo-controlled, multicenter, cross-over study in 14 pediatric patients with HoFH.
 The study included a 4-week dietary lead-in phase during which patients received rosuvastatin tablets 10 mg daily, a cross-over phase that included two 6-week treatment periods with either rosuvastatin tablets 20 mg or placebo in random order, followed by a 12-week open-label phase during which all patients received rosuvastatin tablets 20 mg.
-Patients ranged in age from 7 to 15 years of age (median 11 years), 50% were male, 71% were White, 21% were Asian, 7% were Black, and no patients were of Hispanic ethnicity.
+Patients ranged in age from 7 to 15 years of age (median 11 years), 50% were male, 71% were White, 21% were Asian, 7% were Black, or African American, and no patients were of Hispanic or Latino ethnicity.
 Fifty percent were on apheresis therapy and 57% were taking ezetimibe.
 Patients who entered the study on apheresis therapy or ezetimibe continued the treatment throughout the entire study.
 Mean LDL-C at baseline was 416 mg/dL (range 152 to 716 mg/dL).
 A total of 13 patients completed both treatment periods of the randomized cross-over phase; one patient withdrew consent due to inability to have blood drawn during the cross-over phase.

 Placebo